Kyuu-Ji/htb-write-up/vault/write-up-vault.md

 ```

 This will build a VPN tunnel from _192.168.122.1_ to _192.168.122.4_ on port 9002.
-So starting a listener on the host via `nc -lvnp 9022` and executing the VPN file by clicking on _"Update File"_ and the listener on the host and port 9002 starts a reverse shell session on _192.168.122.4_ as root.
+So starting a listener on the host via `nc -lvnp 9002` and executing the VPN file by clicking on _"Update File"_ and the listener on the host and port 9002 starts a reverse shell session on _192.168.122.4_ as root.

 ### Enumerating 192.168.122.4

-There are again the same home folders than before, but only _dave_ has one file in his directory called _ssh_ with some more credentials:
+There are the same home folders as before, but only _dave_ has one file in his directory called _ssh_ with some more credentials:
 ```markdown
 dave
 dav3gerous567